helium/HIP/0000-Redundant-Coverage-Must-Compete-First-to-Witness.md

 May encourage false assertions.

 ## Rationale and Alternatives
 Over saturated areas abound and many hotspots are rewarded for providing redundant coverage.
-Others install multiple hotspots in a single location in an effort to increase rewards.
+Some users install multiple hotspots in a single location in an effort to increase rewards.

 Currently, first to witness (network latency) is the only metric available to gauge a hotspot's performance.
 Until other metrics are available, this is a convinient method to only reward the best performing hotspot in an area with redundant coverage.